pluskal-lab/DreaMS/README.md

 This repository provides the code and tutorials to:

-- 🔥 Generate DreaMS representations of MS/MS spectra and utilize them for downstream tasks such as spectral similarity prediction or molecular networking.
+- 🔥 Generate **DreaMS representations** of MS/MS spectra and utilize them for downstream tasks such as spectral similarity prediction or molecular networking.
-- 🤖 Fine-tune DreaMS for your specific tasks of interest.
+- 🤖 **Fine-tune DreaMS** for your specific tasks of interest.
-- 💎 Access and utilize the extensive GeMS dataset of unannotated MS/MS spectra.
+- 💎 Access and utilize the extensive **GeMS dataset** of unannotated MS/MS spectra.
-- 🌐 Explore the DreaMS Atlas, a molecular network of 201 million MS/MS spectra from diverse MS experiments annotated with DreaMS representations and metadata, such as studied species, experiment descriptions, etc.
+- 🌐 Explore the **DreaMS Atlas**, a molecular network of 201 million MS/MS spectra from diverse MS experiments annotated with DreaMS representations and metadata, such as studied species, experiment descriptions, etc.

 Additionally, for machine learning research:
-- 🔄 Convert conventional MS/MS data formats into our new, ML-friendly HDF5-based format.
+- 🔄 Convert conventional MS/MS data formats into our new, **ML-friendly HDF5-based format**.
-- 📊 Split MS/MS datasets using Murcko histograms of molecular structures.
+- 📊 Split MS/MS datasets using **Murcko histograms** of molecular structures.
-- ⭐ Efficiently cluster MS/MS spectra using locality-sensitive hashing (LSH) in linear time.
+- ⭐ Efficiently **cluster MS/MS spectra using locality-sensitive hashing (LSH)** in linear time.

 Please refer our [documentation](TODO) and a paper ["Emergence of molecular structures from repository-scale self-supervised learning on tandem mass spectra"](https://chemrxiv.org/engage/chemrxiv/article-details/6626775021291e5d1d61967f) for more details.